 9. Combination of agriculture with manufacturing industries; gradual abolition of all the distinction between town and country by a more equable distribution of the populace over the country.

 America has farm subsidies and regulates agriculture and food with the FDA.
+We also have the FSIS and USDA.

 10. Free education for all children in public schools.
 Abolition of children’s factory labor in its present form.
 Combination of education with industrial production, etc.